RETRACTED: Longitudinal Data From the KETO-CTA Study: Plaque Predicts Plaque, ApoB Does Not

 The scientific community will likely use this incident to revisit pre-publication scrutiny processes and post-publication peer review, especially for studies that touch on high-engagement public health topics.
 Expect renewed calls for transparency around retraction reasoning, better social media protocols for viral science, and — almost certainly — continued heated debate about cholesterol markers, keto diets, and cardiovascular risk.
 The core scientific questions the KETO-CTA study attempted to address are genuinely important; the challenge now is ensuring they get answered through research that holds up to scrutiny.

-What is RETRACTED: Longitudinal Data From the KETO-CTA Study: Plaque Predicts Plaque, ApoB Does Not and why does it matter?
+What is RETRACTED: Longitudinal Data From the KETO-CTA Study: Plaque Predicts Plaque, ApoB Does Not?

 💬